 Option 11 – Use a deed in lieu of foreclosure with the bank.

-12th option – Do a short sale and stop foreclosure now.
+12th option – Do a short sale.

-So when you’re facing foreclosures and working through all of these options, don’t hesitate to reach out to someone who can help you start to walk through those options.
+So, when you’re facing foreclosures and working through all of these options, don’t hesitate to reach out to someone who can help you start to walk through those options.
 You can contact us here, and we can begin to help you, or you can give us a call at (708) 415-3801.
 The biggest thing you need to do is to start the process early.
 You can get that process started by filling out the short form below.